btinsley19/price_data_project/README.md

 Inside the **webscraping** folder, you will find one folder for each of the python scraping scripts (*courses*, *faculty*, *scholars*)
 These python notebooks are commented throughout and are explained in more depth in my implementation video

 Note that you will be unable to run these scripts since I removed my secret client ID for my ZenRows account (for proxies);
 it would be irresponsible to leave it out there on the web and people could run up my usage and cost me lots of $

 *home.py* is the home page of the streamlit application, and the **pages** folder contains the other pages which you see on the sidebar of the app interface

-The CRUD page on the application directly interacts with the MongoDB databases which store all of the publication data
+The CRUD page on the application directly interacts with the MongoDB databases which store all of the publication data.
 On this page, you can create, read, update, and delete publications directly from the database
 This page is password protected but the password is: pricedataproject

 The *requirements.txt* file contains the 3 required dependencies for running the streamlit application: streamlit, pymongo, and matplotlib